https://www.totraveltoo.com/

 Kandy Lake

 Located in central Sri Lanka, Kandy is set on a plateau surrounded by mountains with tea plantations.
-It is a very scenic town and at its heart lies the Bogombora lake.
+It is a very scenic town and at its heart lies the Bogombora Lake.
 The main attraction here is the Temple of the Sacred Tooth.
 The temple houses the canine tooth of Gautam Buddha and is a shrine for people all over the world.

 The Royal Botanical Gardens is quite famous for its collection of orchids.
 The hill station has a pleasant climate which brings people here.
 There are other small places of interest to visit around the city which can be covered by hiring a tuk-tuk.
 Kandy is accessible by bus from Sigiriya which takes two and a half hours.